Crop Rotation Group

 Troubleshooting

 Keep plant dry under cover to avoid peach leaf curl.
 In humid climates, nectarines often develop problems with fungal diseases such as brown rot.
 Preventive sprays with organic fungicides are often needed to grow good quality nectarines.
-In Australia fruit fly are a pest of nectarines, make sure to take appropriate control measures in areas where they are present.
-It is important to dispose of any infected fruit and fruit has fallen to the ground by placing them in a sealed plastic bag in the sun for at least 7 days to kill the eggs and larvae.
-Do not compost fruit as this will lead to the fruit fly completing their life cycle and lead to the problem recurring.
+In Australia fruit fly are a pest of nectarines.
+Place any infested fruit, or fruits that have fallen to the ground, in a sealed plastic bag in the sun for at least 7 days to kill the eggs and larvae.
+Do not compost infested fruits as this will lead to the fruit flies completing their life cycle and the problem recurring.

 Planting and Harvesting Calendar